 3.5.2 In order for a student to be allowed to transfer to writing-up status, the Head of Department must be satisfied that the work still required to be completed up to submission of the thesis is such that it can be satisfactorily completed using minimal supervision, primarily related to reading and commenting on draft thesis chapters, access to the library and other facilities and use of personal office space and computing facilities in the Department.
-If additional resources are required, particularly project-related resources or a higher level of supervision, the registration will continue.
+If additional resources are required, particularly project-related resources or a higher level of supervision, students cannot be transferred to writing-up status.